 The Dirty Dozen

-This exhibition presents a visual narrative of the time Neil A. Miller spent embedded with The Dirty Dozen, Arizona’s first motorcycle gang.
-Through his images we experience this forgotten time in the 1970s and get a glimpse into the otherwise hidden lifestyle of a local motorcycle gang.
+This exhibition presents a visual narrative of the time Neil A. Miller spent embedded with The Dirty Dozen, Arizona’s first motorcycle club.
+Through his images we experience this forgotten time in the 1970s and get a glimpse into the otherwise hidden lifestyle of a local motorcycle club.

 It was a party and I had been photographing parties for several years.
 At the time I was just working to add to an ongoing photography project.
 But after one night out in the forest north of the Grand Canyon I knew this would be a long-term encounter.

 For the next three years the Dirty Dozen was a central part of my photographic efforts.
 The experiences went from the rush of being among a pack of motorcycles charging down a mountain road to the subtle relationships between members and the women who travel with them.
 Live hard and die young is what it was about.
 The reality of this lifestyle turned out to be true.

 My experience with motorcycles began about ten years earlier.
 Back in the mid 1960s riding a motorcycle cross-country was not the norm.
 At that time my college roommate Bryan Tate and I rode from Ohio to San Francisco and back on a three-week trip, and that experience started a lifelong interest in traveling on two wheels.

 I began working at Phoenix TV Channel 10 in 1970 and soon after starting I met Jerry Foster, the station’s helicopter pilot.
 Jerry also was a motorcycle enthusiast and his interest led him to do news stories on the Dirty Dozen Motorcycle Club.
 When I expressed interest in photographing the club’s activities Jerry presented the idea to its members and I was given the OK to ride along.